This policy sets out the requirements for schools in planning for and implementing work experience placements for secondary school students.

 - Work experience is the short-term placement of secondary school students with employers.

 - Work experience is generally undertaken in Years 9 or 10.

-- It is intended to give students insights into the industry and the workplace.
+- It is intended to give students insights into industry and the workplace.

-- Schools must ensure they implement this policy and the associated work experience manual when planning for and conducting work experience arrangements, to ensure compliance with legislation.
+- Schools must ensure they implement this policy and follow the associated work experience manual when planning for and conducting work experience arrangements to ensure compliance with legislation.

-Work experience is the short-term placement of secondary school students, generally from Years 9 and 10, with employers to provide insights into the industry and the workplace in which they are located.
+Work experience is the short-term placement of secondary school students, generally during Years 9 and 10, with employers to provide insights into industry and the workplace.
 It provides students with the valuable opportunity to:

 - develop employability skills